AI Log speaks

 The best essays on AI Log started as invited talks.

-Most of my paid appearances are in-person, interactive engagements rather than Ted Talk-style lectures or conferences on Zoom.
-Even my keynotes at large conferences involve quite a bit of dialogue between me and the audience, and conversation among the audience members.
+Most of my paid appearances are in-person, interactive engagements rather than Ted Talk-style lectures or my talking head on Zoom.
+Even my keynotes involve quite a bit of audience participation.

 Here are some recent talks:

-What is an LLM doing in my classroom? at the AAC&U Institute on AI, Pedagogy, and the Curriculum.
+On Beyond Chatbots: Purpose-built AI Tools for Solving Academic Problems at the 2025-2026 AAC&U Institute on AI, Pedagogy, and the Curriculum.

 Letβs Confabulate at Leepfrog Technologies, HQ in Iowa City.